Nutrient label comments

 This article was originally published in The Tan Sheet

 FDA extends to April 30 the deadline for comments on its proposed rulemaking concerning percent daily value information allowed on nutrition facts and supplement facts labels.
-The agency published an advanced notice of PRM on Nov.
-2, 2007 with a 90-day comment period but extended the deadline following a request.
-Dietary supplement industry stakeholders say the proposal to use estimated average requirements to set daily values for the labels could reduce existing values and lead to lower nutrient levels in food (1"The Tan Sheet" Nov.
+The agency published an advanced notice of proposed rulemaking on Nov.
+2 with a 90-day comment period.
+Dietary supplement industry stakeholders claim the proposal to use estimated average requirements to set daily values for the labels could reduce existing values and lead to lower nutrient levels in food (1"The Tan Sheet" Nov.
 12, 2007, p.
 3)...

 You may also be interested in...